kiwistand/kiwi-docs/docs/community/get-involved.md

 If you report a bug and have a bit more time, it’d be great if you:

 - made a screenshot of the bug you see,
-- shared information about the browser & wallet you use
+- shared information about the browser & wallet you use,

 and included this information in your DM.
 It will help us solve the problem faster.